Market Spotlight: Acne

 - Datamonitor Healthcare estimates that in 2017, there were approximately 624 million prevalent cases of acne worldwide, and forecasts that number to increase to 683 million prevalent cases by 2026.

-- The majority of industry-sponsored drugs in active clinical development for acne are in Phase II, with one drug in the NDA/BLA phase.
+- The majority of industry-sponsored drugs in active clinical development for acne are in Phase II, with two drugs in the NDA/BLA phase.

-- High-impact upcoming events for drugs in the acne space comprise topline Phase II trial results for BTX-1503 and VB 1953, topline Phase III trial results for Winlevi/Breezula and TWIN, and an estimated PDUFA date for FMX101.
+- High-impact upcoming events for drugs in the acne space comprise topline Phase II trial results for FCD105, topline Phase III trial results for TWIN, and estimated PDUFA dates for Arazlo and Winlevi/Breezula.

-- The overall likelihood of approval of a Phase I dermatology-general asset is 28.0%, and the average probability a drug advances from Phase III is 72.4%.
-Drugs, on average, take 7.8 years from Phase I to approval in both the dermatology-general space and the overall dermatology space.
+- The overall likelihood of approval of a Phase I dermatology-general asset is 24.7%, and the average probability a drug advances from Phase III is 75.8%.
+Drugs, on average, take 7.8 years from Phase I to approval, compared to 7.7 years in the overall dermatology space.

-- There have been 21 licensing and asset acquisition deals involving acne drugs during 2014–19, seven of which occurred in 2014.
+- There have been 21 licensing and asset acquisition deals involving acne drugs during 2014–19.
 The largest deal was the $650m agreement in 2018 between Almirall and Allergan for the acquisition of a portfolio of five products from Allergan’s Medical Dermatology unit in the US, which comprises of mature and growth brands Aczone (dapsone), Tazorac (tazarotene), Azelex (azelaic acid), Cordran Tape (fludroxycortide), and Seysara (sarecycline).

 - The US has a substantial lead in the number of acne clinical trials globally.
 Germany leads the major EU markets, while Japan has the top spot in Asia.